nikhil-omny/postman-docs/src/pages/docs/postman/launching-postman/postman-account.md

 Postman will send you an email with instructions for recovering access to your account.

 > If you still have trouble logging into your Postman account please [contact support](https://support.getpostman.com/).

+## Changing your email address

+You can change the email address associated with your Postman account by [navigating to your account settings](https://go.postman.co/settings/me/account), editing your email address, and clicking **Save Changes**.

 ## Next steps